SURFnet/irma-idp/README.md

 Also generate a DER-encoded version of this certificate (included in metadata):

 	$ openssl x509 -in cert.pem -outform der -out cert.crt

+## IRMA JWT keys

+For signing disclosing requests with JWT, an RSA key is required:

+	$ openssl genrsa -out jwt_key.pem 2048

+The corresponding public key can be extracted for exchange with the IRMA server:

+	$ openssl rsa -pubout -in jwt_key.pem -out jwt_pubkey.pem

+Also, to verify JWT responses, the public key of the IRMA server needs to be stored in a file `pubkey.pem`

+	$ curl https://irmago.surfconext.nl/irmaserver/publickey > www/pubkey.pem

+You should verify this key out of band in a production setting:

+	$ openssl rsa -in www/pubkey.pem -pubin -noout -modulus

 # Updates